Vrishab20/Vrishab20/README.md

 # About Me:
-**Hello, I'm Vrishab!**  <br>*I'm pursuing a Master's in Computer Science with a concentration in Artificial Intelligence at the University of Ottawa.
-I'm passionate about using AI and machine learning to solve real-world problems, especially in healthcare and human-centered technologies.
-I enjoy working on projects that are both impactful and practical—whether it's building deep learning models, improving user experiences, or creating tools that help people.
-I'm always curious, eager to learn, and excited to collaborate on meaningful work.*
+**Hello, I'm Vrishab!**  <br>I am a Master’s student in Computer Science with a focus on Artificial Intelligence at the University of Ottawa.
+My interests include applying AI and machine learning to real-world challenges, particularly in healthcare and human-centered technologies.
+I enjoy developing impactful solutions, from deep learning models to user-focused tools, and value continuous learning and collaboration.
-**Fun fact: I Love to cook.**

 ###  Programming & Core Concepts
  <p align="left">